UltimateHackingKeyboard/firmware/doc-dev/reference-manual.md

 - `INT` is parsed as a 32 bit signed integer and then assigned into the target variable.
 However, the target variable is often only 8 or 16 bit unsigned.
 - `EXPRESSION` / variables - all numeric/boolean arguments also accept arbitrary expressions.
 These have to be enclosed in parentheses.
-  - Following operators are accepted:
+  - The following operators are accepted:
     - `+,-,*,/,%` - addition, subtraction, multiplication, division and modulo
     - `min(),max()` - minimum, maximum, e.g. `min($a, 2, 3, 4)`
     - `<,<=,>,>=` - less than, less or equal, greater than, greater or equal
     - `==,!=` - equals, not equals
     - `!` - unary boolean negation
     - `&&`, `||` - and, or
-  - Following special identifiers are supported:
+  - The following special identifiers are supported:
-    - `$thisKeyId` which stands for keyid of the key which activated the macro.
+    - `$thisKeyId` which stands for the keyid of the key that activated the macro.
-    - `$keyId.<keyId abbreviation>` which stands for keyid of the key which activated the macro.
+    - `$keyId.<keyId abbreviation>` which stands for the keyid of the key that activated the macro.
-    - `$currentAddress` which stands for address of the command in which it is found.
+    - `$currentAddress` which stands for the address of the command in which it is found.
-    - `$queuedKeyId.<index (NUMBER)>` which stands for a zero-indexed position in postponer's queue.
+    - `$queuedKeyId.<index (NUMBER)>` which stands for a zero-indexed position in the postponer queue.
 - `KEYMAPID` - is assumed to be 3 characters long abbreviation of a keymap.
-- `MACROID` - macro slot identifier is either a number or a single ascii character (interpretted as a one-byte value). `$thisKeyId` can be used so that the same macro refers to different slots when assigned to different keys.
+- `MACROID` - macro slot identifier is either a number or a single ascii character (interpreted as a one-byte value). `$thisKeyId` can be used so that the same macro refers to different slots when assigned to different keys.
 - `register index` is an integer in the appropriate range, used as an index to the register array.
-- `custom text` is an arbitrary text starting on next non-space character and ending at the end of the text action.
+- `custom text` is an arbitrary text starting on the next non-space character and ending at the end of the text action.
 (Yes, this should be refactored in the future.)
 - `KEYID` is a numeric id obtained by `resolveNextKeyId` macro.
 It can also be constructed manually, as an index (starting at zero) added to an offset of `64*slotid`.
 This means that starting offsets are:

 ```